jenniejyli/rose-drawing-with-R/README.md

   ### Set Up 3D Model

 Setting up the 3D plot.
+You can replace the template texts with your own texts on the plot.

     persp3D(
       x = r*cos(t),